Find a Lender-Approved Local Conveyancer in Llanarth

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I have been pointed in your direction by numerous selling agents in Llanarth to find a conveyancer using your seach tool.
-What’s the financial inducement for Estate Agents to promote your site over another?
+I was recommended by two or three local property agents in Llanarth to find a property lawyer on your site.
+What’s the financial inducement for Estate Agents to offer your lawyers rather than another?

 Last updated